-S0002 During application review, it was noted the recipient's EEO Plan (Utilization Report)

-Criminal Justice Grants at monitoring.

-S0003 During application review, it was noted the recipient's EEO Plan Approval Letter will be expiring within the next six months.
-The recipient must submit a new EEO Plan is low-risk and requesting funds in the personnel and/or fringe benefits budget categories.
-As a result, backup documentation supporting salaries and benefit expenditures must accompany the first and last reimbursement requests submitted for approval.
-All other backup documentation related to expenditures must be maintained and made available upon request.
-Documentation may include, but is not limited to: procurement records (including quotes, competitive solicitations/bids, etc.), purchase orders, packing slips, delivery/receivable documents, invoices, proof of payment, timesheets, paystubs, activity logs, client activity logs, participant sign in sheets, billing documentation, travel vouchers etc.
+S0009 During application review, it was noted the recipient's EEO Plan (Utilization Report) expired on December 11, 2023.
+The recipient must provide a new EEO Plan to the Office of Criminal Justice Grants at monitoring.
+S0010 During application review, it was noted the recipient's EEO Plan Approval Letter will be expiring within the next six months.
+The recipient must submit a new EEO Plan Approval Letter to the Office of Criminal Justice Grants at monitoring.
+S0011 A risk assessment completed at the time of application review determined this project is HIGH-RISK.
+Backup documentation supporting all expenditures must accompany each reimbursement request submitted for approval.
+Documentation may include, but is not limited to: procurement records (including quotes, competitive solicitations/bids, etc.), purchase orders, packing slips, delivery/receivable documents, invoices, proof of payment, timesheets, paystubs, activity logs, client activity logs, participant sign in sheets, billing documentation, travel vouchers etc. W0012 WITHHOLDING OF FUNDS: The project period for this award starts 10/01/2023.
+Prior to the drawdown of funds, the Recipient must submit all required quarterly performance reports due since the start date of the award period.